yhppjk/VHDL-Components/Readme.md

 ### Here I record some of the abstract of meeting

+#### 07/09/2023
+	-- use alias to access the internal signals to check if the operation is correct -- put the assert in every fetch procedure to check different type of operation expected values -- create a testbench signal to judge if the check should be done during fetch -- 2 assert
+	--reg_file[test_expected_destination_reg] = test_expected_value
+	--pc = test_expected_value

 #### 28/07/2023
 	-- The branch and jump instruction check is wrong.
 	-- Should check if it takes the branch, the pc value changed or NOT